play Therapy - Edmonton Psychologist - Child Therapy

 A play-based assessment is used to gather information from the child and the family using play therapy strategies.
 There are three parts to the process:

-- the family provides background information about the child that includes information on the presenting problem, previous interventions, the family dynamics, developmental progress, medical history, and educational summary
+- the parent/caregiver provides background information about the child that includes information on the presenting problem, previous interventions, the family dynamics, developmental progress, medical history, and educational summary

-- the family provides information on the child’s activities, daily schedule and completes a scale on the child’s temperament
+- the parent/caregiver provides information on the child’s activities, daily schedule and completes a scale on the child’s temperament

-- the assessment therapist will do an observation of the child and their family as they engage in play activities.
+- the assessment therapist will do an observation of the child and their parent/caregiver as they engage in play activities.